TimMangan/App-Info/docs/Template_App_ReadMe.md

 | Application Version | Leave blank if version specific doc files exist. |
 | Vendor/App Website|  |

-## Application Purpose

-This application is used for ...

 ## Vendor Installer Types